 There's a part of it that to me indicates creativity.

-There's a creative thinking process that is going on.
+There's a creative thinking process that is going on that he's telling.

 Because if he was reporting from what somebody inside Bilderberg told him, he'd have his notes or something like that.

-Just real quick, I need to drive home that saying that you knew, as if it's predictive or like you're a psychic, you knew in June 2008 that Obama was heading places?
+That saying that you knew, like, as if it's predictive or like you're a psychic, you knew in June 2008 that Obama was, you know, he was heading places.

 In a classic bait and switch, the Obama campaign told the press corps to get on Obama's campaign plane and that Obama would join them on the flight to Chicago.